SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 `sonar.cluster.es.ssl.keystorePassword`|Password to the keystore.| |no `sonar.cluster.es.ssl.truststorePassword`|Password to the truststore.| | no

-When you're using Docker image, truststore and keystore should be provided as volumes.
+When you're using the SonarSource Docker images, the truststore/keystore should be provided as volumes.
+On Kubernetes, you need to create a new Secret from the truststore/keystore and provide the name to the Helm chart.

 ## Limitations
 * Cluster downtime is required for SonarQube upgrades or plugin installations.